Me & My Afro Hair: A Chaotic Love Story

 I have a vivid memory of trying to make it happen.
 I'm in front of my pink box TV, watching BBC Three.
 My Girl Talk magazine had come with a coloured hair extension, a curled piece of hair wire at the end to attach it.
 Where did I want this bright pink piece of hair?
 At the front for all to see, of course, in order to channel my inner Hannah Montana.
 What I ended up with was a botched fringe and a tear-soaked pillow.

-High school was even more chaotic.
+Secondary school was even more chaotic.
 My insecurities were heightened and my hairstyles were outdated and boring.
 I was a big girl now and the bun just wasn't cutting it.
 I thought my hair had stopped growing so I started experimenting with protective styles.
 I had everything: cornrows, braids, twists, even pick and drop.
-I ironed my hair to death after buying a fancy pair of straighteners from a saleswoman at Wood Green shopping centre in London.
+I ironed my hair to death after buying a fancy pair of straighteners from a saleswoman at Wood Green shopping centre.
 I went crazy with it.

 Some styles worked but the majority (mainly the pick and drop) ruined my hair.
 My edges were gone and the ends burned off.
 If you saw me with my hair out, I would've paid you whatever pennies I had to have you forget about it.
 I'd get my hair taken out and redone back-to-back to avoid people seeing my natural hair.
 Wearing it out was not an option.